General Information

 The 24,900-acre Stockton Lake was created when the U.S. Army Corps of Engineers completed a dam across the Sac River near Stockton in 1970.
 Since that time, the lake has become a favorite spot for fishing, swimming, skiing, scuba diving and especially sailing.
 The open topography of the area allows a dependable southwest breeze perfect for sailing.

 a man and little girl sitting in lawn chairs outside their camperStockton State Park offers easy access to the lake and everything needed for a day on the water.
-Fishing boats, pontoon boats, personal watercrafts and sailboats can be rented at the park's marina, which also can supply gas, fishing tackle, groceries and camping supplies.
-The park has two boat ramps and 320 boat stalls, including more than 70 designed just for sailboats.
+Fishing boats, pontoon boats, canoes and kayaks can be rented at the park's marina, which also can supply gas, fishing tackle, groceries and camping supplies.
+The park has two boat ramps and rents out 320 boat stalls, including more than 70 designed just for sailboats.
+Although the park does not rent sailboats, the boat slips allow for easy access to one's own boat.

 Anglers casting their lines can anticipate catching bass, crappie, walleye, catfish or bluegill.
 A quiet cove or secluded shoreline is not hard to find.
 The clear waters of Stockton Lake make it a popular place to scuba dive.
 Visitors can also cool off in the water or lounge on the park's swimming beach.
-On-shore entertainment options include playground equipment, photography, bird-watching and large open areas perfect for sports.
+On-shore recreation options include hiking, mountain biking, bird-watching and metal detecting.

 For lunch, guests can choose from numerous shaded picnic sites near the lake or dine at the grill located in the marina.
-Large groups or families can reserve one of two open picnic shelters overlooking the lake by contacting the park office.
+Large groups or families can reserve one of two open picnic shelters overlooking the lake by contacting the park office or online.
+There are also three playgrounds throughout the park.

 A variety of lodging options are available in the park for guests wanting to extend their visit.
 The park's camping area features basic and electric campsites, five of which are accessible to people with disabilities.
-Modern restrooms, hot showers, laundry facilities and a dumping station are available in the camping area.
+Modern restrooms, hot showers and a dump station are available in the camping area.
 Visitors also have a variety of lodging options, including camper cabins, a one-bedroom cabin with kitchenette, or a one- or two-bedroom duplex complete with a kitchenette and patio with a grill.